-Pills that can help include Avanafil (brand name Spedra®), Sildenafil (brand name Viagra®), Vardenafil (brand name Levitra®), Tadalafil (brand name Cialis®).
+Pills that can help include Sildenafil (brand name Viagra®), Vardenafil (brand name Levitra®), Tadalafil (brand name Cialis®).
 These work by increasing the blood flow to the penis to help you have an erection and work best if the nerves are still intact.